English

 Logto has always been committed to the highest standards of security and flexibility and tends to use the most modern and performant solutions at its core.
 EC offers a winning combination of robust security and computational efficiency, making it an ideal fit for modern authentication and authorization needs.
 Therefore, EC has been our default signing key algorithm since the early stage of our product.

-However, we also received numerous feedback from our users, that the EC-signed tokens are not compatible with some third-party systems and frameworks, especially the legacy ones.
-Hence, we have been working on providing support for the RSA algorithm as well, ensuring that Logto remains adaptable and versatile for all your authentication requirements.
+However, we've also acknowledged that the EC-signed tokens are not compatible with some third-party systems and frameworks, especially the legacy ones.
+Hence, we have also introduced a feature to change your JWT signing key algorithm by rotating your private keys.

-Console UI screenshot for rotate OIDC keys
+Logto Console UI screenshot for rotating your private keys

-This feature helps mitigate the risks associated with long-term key exposure or compromise.
+This feature also helps mitigate the risks associated with long-term key exposure or compromise.
 Regularly rotating private keys should be a fundamental practice in any organization's security strategy and is highly recommended by Logto.

 Logto will continue to explore and offer you a more secure and robust user experience.